-An exercise program can be a means of osteoporosis prevention for people with osteopenia.
-Doing the correct type of exercises can help slow the loss of bone and build new bone.
-Before beginning any exercise program, consult with your healthcare professional, as they know your body best.
+An exercise program is one of the best means of osteoporosis prevention for people with osteopenia.
+Doing the correct type of exercises, and knowing what those are, can help slow the loss of bone and build new bone.
+That's why we created Wellen – so all the exercises you need are in one place.
+But before beginning any unsupervised exercise program, consult with your healthcare professional, as they know your body best.

 Osteopenia is the loss of bone mineral density, which leads to a weakening of the bones.
 Loss of bone is a normal part of the aging process.
 In fact, by age 35, the body starts to break down bone faster than it can rebuild it (Cleveland Clinic, 2021).
 This becomes an issue when there is so much bone loss that the bones become too weak to support the body for daily activities.
 This can lead to pain or compression fractures.